 You need to be logged in with your Google account.
 Click on the Menu button and select Settings.
 You can then access the Library Links menu.
 Search for your Trust name (or the university if you want to include those links too).
 Use the version that ends - Full text @ My Library.

-LibKey Nomad is a browser extension which links you to the full-text of articles when you are searching on journal websites, wikipedia and other places on the web.
+LibKey Nomad is a browser extension which links you to the full-text of articles when you are searching on journal websites, wikipedia, Google, PubMed and other places on the web.
 You can install Nomad onto your own devices (please note this may not be possible on Trust devices) to make it easy to access the full version of journal articles you wish to read.

-The extension is available for Chrome, Firefox and Microsoft Edge browsers.
-The Chrome link is available below.
+The extension is available for Chrome, Firefox and Microsoft Edge, Safari, Brave and Vivaldi browsers.
+The Chrome and Microsoft Edge links are available below: